-Amid this business environment, the Group continued to promote strategic products for the three markets of "cleanliness, health, and safety" and to accept new orders for new properties.
-As a result, revenue and earnings were better than during the previous fiscal year.

-Net sales were 7,936 million yen (an increase of 1.9% over the previous fiscal year).
-Full-scale operation of overseas production subsidiaries and improvements in operating efficiency by entire company contributed to income, resulting in operating income of 634 million yen (an increase of 20.5% over the previous fiscal year) and ordinary profit of 554 million yen (an increase of 23.5% over the previous fiscal year).
-Net income attributable to owners of parent was 388 million yen (an increase of 63.3% over the previous fiscal year).
+Amid this business environment, the Group continued to promote aggressive business development in each of the "cleanliness, health, and safety" markets.
+As a result, performance of the mask-related business segment and other businesses segments, including environment-related businesses, exceeded that of the previous fiscal year, and net sales were 8,459 million yen (an increase of 6.6% over the previous fiscal year).
+Amid growing raw material and transportation costs, efforts were made to optimize procurement, improve production efficiency and streamline other operations in general.
+As a result, operating income was 725 million yen (an increase of 14.4% over the previous fiscal year), ordinary profit was 662 million yen (an increase of 19.4% over the previous fiscal year), and net income attributable to owners of parent was 492 million yen (an increase of 26.9% over the previous fiscal year), all of which exceeded those of the previous fiscal year.